awsdocs/aws-javascript-developer-guide-v2/sns-examples-sending-sms.md

 ## Checking If a Phone Number Has Opted Out<a name="sending-sms-checkifphonenumberisoptedout"></a>

-In this example, use a Node\.js module to get the check a phone number to see if has opted out from receiving SMS messages\.
-Create a Node\.js module with the file name `sns_checkphoneoptput.js`\.
+In this example, use a Node\.js module to check a phone number to see if it has opted out from receiving SMS messages\.
+Create a Node\.js module with the file name `sns_checkphoneoptout.js`\.
 Configure the SDK as previously shown\.
-Create an object containing the phone number you want to check as a parameter\.
+Create an object containing the phone number to check as a parameter\.

 This example sets the `PhoneNumber` parameter to specify the phone number to check\.
 Pass the object to the `checkIfPhoneNumberIsOptedOut` method of the `AWS.SNS` client class\.
 To call the `checkIfPhoneNumberIsOptedOut` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.